I love LOVE self-help books. Do you??

 Block Netflix Late at Night: Did you know you can use free/ low price software to automatically limit your screen time?
 If you're like me and binge watch shows at night, this can be SO helpful.
 For me, it's very difficult to turn off Netflix on my own, but this way I don't have to practice ANY self control!
 Here's a good list of the tools that are out there.

 Get Clever with Friend-Accountability: Being accountable to a friend is a tricky one, because friends forgive us - but it CAN work in some situations.
-In her books, Gretchen talks about each person taking each other's sneakers- so everyone is forced to go to the gym.
+In her books, Gretchen talks about two friends taking each other's sneakers - so the two friends are forced to go to the gym as they’re accountable to each other (both obligers).
 So clever, right??

 Do You Need Accountability?

-Food wise, if you're looking to lose weight or make substantial changes in your diet, hiring a coach can be the best thing you do for yourself - for your health and your happiness.
+Food wise, if you're looking to lose weight or make substantial changes in your diet, hiring a coach or joining a group accountability program can be the best thing you do for yourself - for your health and your happiness.

 If you think you do need some accountability, I’d love for you to join my group of incredible women!